What's New!

 In 1682 some Hungarian noblemen who nourished some strong anti-Habsburg, anti-Catholic sentiments

-sought Ottoman assistance in establishing an independent Hungarian kingdom under the
+sought Ottoman help in establishing an independent Hungarian kingdom under the

 the revolt and the Ottoman intervention.